riscv-software-src/riscof/docs/source/plugins.rst

         return sclass

-This function extracts the necessary fields from the node for the plugin in the config file given to riscof.
+This function extracts the necessary fields from the node for the plugin in the config file given to RISCOF.
 The plugin supports the following arguments.
     - **makefiles** (*required*)- Comma separated paths to the makefiles.
 If multiple are specified, all will be merged in the final output makefile.
 Note that only the varaibles in the makefiles are written out into the final makefiles.
 Any targets or includes will be left out.
 Such cases can be